Top 35 Android Interview Questions and Answers

 }

-Answer: When a user interacts with the app and moves here and there, out of the app, returns to the app, etc. During all this process “Activity” instances also move in the different stages in their lifecycle.
+Answer: When a user interacts with the app and moves here and there, out of the app, returns to the app, etc. During this process, “Activity” instances also move through the different stages in their lifecycle.

 There are seven different states like – onCreate(), onStart(), onRestart(), onResume(), onPause(), onStop(), and onDestroy().
 These are termed as a ‘callback’.
 Android system invokes these callbacks to know that the state has been changed.